Financial costs of the American Revolutionary War: United States

 The thirteen American states flourished economically at the beginning of the war.
 The colonies could trade freely with the West Indies and other European nations, instead of just Britain.
 Due to the abolition of the British Navigation Acts, American merchants could now transport their goods in European and American ships rather than only British ships.
 British taxes on expensive wares such as tea, glass, lead, and paper were forfeited, and other taxes became cheaper.
 Plus, American privateering raids on British merchant ships provided more wealth for the Continental Army.

 As the war went on, however, America's economic prosperity began to fall.
 British warships began to prey on American shipping, and the increasing upkeep costs of the Continental Army meant that wealth from merchant ships decreased.
 As cash flow declined, the United States of America had to rely on European loans to maintain the war effort; France, Spain and the Netherlands lent the United States over $10 million during the war, causing major debt problems for the fledgling nation.
 Coin circulation had also begun to wane.
 Because of this, the United States began to print paper money and bills of credit to raise income.
 This proved unsuccessful, inflation skyrocketed, and the new paper money's value diminished.
 A popular saying circulated in the colonies because of this: anything of little value became "not worth a continental."

 According to a 2010 Congressional Research Service report on the "Costs of Major U.S. Wars", the Revolution cost the United States the 2011 equivalent of $2.4 billion.

 Great Britain

 The American Revolutionary War took a heavy toll on Great Britain.
-The average cost for the war was £12 million a year equivalent to 1.75 billion in 2018 terms 147 times inflation.
+The average cost for the war was £12 million a year (equivalent to 1.75 billion in 2018 terms by GDP).
 The UK spent 80 million on the war.
 When the war ended Britain had a national debt of £250 million (36,570 billion in 2018 about 20 pounds debt per capita vs. 11 pounds per capita average income) which generated a yearly interest of over £9.5 million (3.8 percent).